 Wait, it gets better, err, worse though.
 Maybe your institution pays a courier service to deliver those documents across town.
 Yes, people still do this, even with all of the amazing technology available today.

-Speaking of amazing technology, there are solutions out there that take the cross town drives, couriers and wet signatures out of the equation completely.
+Speaking of amazing technology, there are solutions out there that take the cross-town drives, couriers and wet signatures out of the equation completely.
 Yes, you read that right.
-This can all be taken care of with automatic notifications and electronic routing.
-Wink, wink, Cayuse has a solution.
+This can all be taken care of by going paperless with automatic notifications and electronic routing.
+Yep, Cayuse has a solution.

 The less-than-obvious waste of paper and funds